 Andy studied philosophy at the University of Ulster.
 Prior to working at Aeon+Psyche, he has worked for The Times, the BBC and various other national media in the UK.
 He is interested in documentary photography, Kierkegaard and Peanuts.

 Ali studied journalism, political science and Spanish at Griffith University on the Gold Coast, Australia.
 She has worked as managing editor at digital and print publications in Australia and in Norway.
 She is interested in etymology, dreams and consciousness, cosmology, astronomy and physics, as well as the question of how to live ethically and sustainably.

-Freya studied philosophy and human ecology at the Australian National University in Canberra, before moving to Melbourne.
-Alongside her editorial work at Aeon+Psyche, Freya is completing a Master of Writing and Publishing at RMIT University in Melbourne, has written for Kill Your Darlings, Overland and Readings Monthly, and occasionally moonlights as a bookseller.
+Freya studied philosophy and human ecology at the Australian National University in Canberra and is completing the Master of Writing and Publishing at RMIT University in Melbourne.
+Her writing has appeared in Kill Your Darlings, Overland and Readings Monthly.
 She is fluent in French and is interested in literature, translation and the intersection between science and the arts.